themishmash/hiking-terminal-app/readme.md

 ## Help File
-Design a help file which includes a set of instructions which accurately describe how to use and install the application.

-You must include:
-- steps to install the application
-- any dependencies required by the application to operate
-- any system/hardware requirements
-- a written explanation of the different features of the application

 ### Steps to install application / dependencies / hardware requirements
 To run the app, follow the steps below.